 Head Teaching Professionals

-Tina Lee will focus on high performance development programs for youth players.
+Tina Lee focuses on high performance development programs for youth players.
 Lee is a former WTA touring professional who successfully competed on the WTA and ITF tour in both singles and doubles from 1998-2001.
 She was among the top 70 in the world (ITF, under 18) as a junior player.
 Originally from Slovakia, Tina has a strong history of coaching and traveling with top 100 WTA players Dominika Cibulkova and Daniela Hantuchova.
 She as mentored by Marian Vadja (coach of Novak Djokovic), Dominik Hrbaty (former top 10 ATP player), Milos Mecir (Olympic Champion), and Matej Liptak (Fed Cup Coach for Slovakia).
 Tina has extensive coaching experience at all levels including high school, college, competitive high performance and tournament training.
-Before joining the USTA coaching staff in June, Tina has been on the professional staff at Red Bug Lake Park in Orlando since 2011.
+Prior to joining the National Camus staff in June 2017, Tina was on the professional staff at Red Bug Lake Park in Orlando since 2011.
 A USPTA certified professional, Tina also holds a Masters of Science in Transformative Leadership from Bethune-Cookman University.